-The theoretical linguistic research considers be a system the language to of layers (e.g. the Government and Binding theory (Chomsky, 1993), the Functional-Generative Description of the language (Sgall, Hajičová, Panevová 1986)).
+The theoretical linguistic research considers the language to be a system of layers

+(e.g. the Government and Binding theory (Chomsky, 1993), the Functional-Generative

+Description of the language (Sgall, Hajičová, Panevová, 1986)).
 In order to be a valuable source of linguistic knowledge, the corpus annotation should respect this point of view.

-The morphological and syntactic of annotation represent a standard in today's text corpora, e.g. the Penn Treebank, the family of the Prague Dependency Treebanks, the Tiger corpus for German, etc. Some corpora contain a semantic annotation, such as the Penn Treebank enriched by PropBank and Nombank, the Prague Dependency Treebank in its highest layer, the Penn Chinese or the the Korean Treebanks.
-The Penn Discourse Treebank contains discourse annotation.
+The morphological and syntactic layers of annotation represent a standard in today's text corpora, e.g. the Penn Treebank1, the family of the Prague Dependency Treebanks2, the Tiger corpus3 for German, etc. Some corpora contain a semantic annotation, such as the Penn Treebank enriched by PropBank4 and Nombank5, the Prague Dependency Treebank in its highest layer, the Penn Chinese6 or the Korean7 Treebanks.
+The Penn Discourse Treebank8 contains discourse annotation.

-It is desirable that syntactic (and higher) annotation of spoken texts respects the writtentext style as much as possible, for obvious reasons: data "compatibility", reuse of tools etc.
+It is desirable that syntactic (and higher) annotation of spoken texts respects the written-text style as much as possible, for obvious reasons: data "compatibility", reuse of tools etc.